arangodb/docs/3.7/data-modeling-documents-schema-validation.md

 Enable validation for a collection
 ----------------------------------

-Document schema validation can be managed via the JavaScript API, typically using _arangosh_, as well as via the HTTP interface.
+Schema validation can be managed via the JavaScript API, typically using _arangosh_, as well as via the HTTP interface.

 To enable schema validation either pass the `validation` property on collection